 But panic attacks while driving can be terrifying.
 Panic attack symptoms can overwhelm the senses and actually make it more difficult to drive.
-If you haven't yet, take my anxiety test to find out more about your panic attacks and anxiety.

 Why Panic Attacks Are Common in the Car

 Panic attacks while driving are very common.
 You should note that even though panic attacks can be a bit overwhelming, you should still generally be safe.
-If you're concerned, pulling over to the side of the road until the panic attack is over may still be a good idea.
+If you're concerned, pulling over to the side of the road until the panic attack is over may be a good idea.

 There are several different factors that can contribute to driving panic attacks.
 These include:

 The latter point is often a big problem for those with panic attacks.
-As soon as you've had an attack in the car, even if it's unrelated to being in the car, the attack will often become associated in your mind with the anxiety of driving, and future attacks become far more common.
+As soon as you've had an attack in the car, even if it's unrelated to being in the car, the attack will often become associated in your mind with the anxiety of driving, and future attacks may become more common.